rebeccaplease/RobotWar.spritebuilder/README.md

 # RobotWars

-Create AI for robot fights - rectangular arena.
+Create AI for robot fights in Swift- rectangular arena.
 Robot with limited field of view in front.
 Can turn, shoot, and move.